Sign in

 Examples of Class 2 Apparel

-NOTE: These examples are not the only options available and are shown for example purposes.
+NOTE: These examples are not exhaustive; they are provided for illustrative purposes.

 High Risk: Class 2 for daytime, Class 3 for low-light conditions

-• When the wearer must be conspicuous through the full range of body motions at a minimum of 390 m (1,280 ft).
+• Need for visibility across the full range of body motions at distances of at least 390 m (1,280 ft).

 • Survey crews.